Articles

 • prevent pollution of the global namespace and potential naming collisions, by cautiously selecting variables and behavior we load into a program.

 Implementing modules in your program requires a small bit of management.
-In the remainder of this article, we will be covering:
+In the remainder of this article, we will be covering ES6 modules:

-• How to use the ES6 export statement to export code from a file - meaning its functions and/or data can be used by other files/modules.
+• using the export statement to export code from a file, meaning its functions and/or data can be used by other files/modules

-• How to use the ES6 import statement to import functions and/or data from another module.
+• using the import statement to import functions and/or data from another module

-Implementations of Modules in JavaScript: Node.js vs ES6
+Implementations of Modules in JavaScript: CommonJS vs ES6

 Before we dive in, it should be noted that there are multiple ways of implementing modules depending on the runtime environment in which your code is executed.
-In JavaScript, there are two runtime environments and each has a preferred module implementation:
+In JavaScript, there are two primary runtime environments, and each has a preferred module implementation:

-2. The browser’s runtime environment and the ES6 import/export syntax.
+2. The browser’s runtime environment uses ES6 modules.

 A Brief History of JavaScript Modules in the Browser

 In the early days of web development, JavaScript usage was fairly minimal.
 A script here to add some interactivity to a page and a script there to automate away some simple task.
 Nowadays, however, JavaScript dominates the web and scripts have ballooned into large and cumbersome behemoths.
-According to some studies, the average size of a website, in terms of kilobytes of JavaScript data transferred, has grown over 5 times from 2010 to 2020!
+According to some studies, the average size of a website, in terms of kilobytes of JavaScript data transferred, nearly doubled between 2015 and 2025!

 These stats aren’t meant to paint a dreary future of web development.
-Web applications drive much of modern society and are far more capable than could have been imagined when the World Wide Web was created in 1989.
-Instead, it is to make clear the need for modularity as the capabilities, and size, of these scripts grow.
+Web applications drive much of modern society and are now far more capable than could have ever been imagined when the World Wide Web was created in 1989.
+Instead, it is to make clear the need for modularity as the size and capabilities of these scripts grow.

 Though libraries for implementing modules have existed for some time, syntax for natively implementing modules was only introduced in 2015 with the release of ECMAScript 6 (ES6).
-Since then, it has been adopted by most modern browsers and is the de facto approach for implementing modular applications in the browser.
+Since then, ES6 modules have been adopted by most modern browsers as the de facto approach for implementing modular applications in the browser.

 Let’s take a look at implementing modules in the browser through an example.
 Suppose you wanted to build a simple web application with some hidden text that is revealed when a button is pressed.